openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in Section 3.1.2 of [@!OpenID.Core], with the exception of the differences specified in this section.

-In addition to the required basic Authorization Request, this section also defines

-* how pushed authorization requests can be used to protect the authorization request payload and when the requests become large, and
+In addition to the required basic Authorization Request, this section also defines how pushed authorization requests can be used to protect the authorization request payload and when the requests become large
-* an optional dynamic credential presentation request that may be used by the Issuer to dynamically request additional credentials after receiving an Authorization Request (see also (#present_input_credentials)).

 ### Authorization Request

 Authentication Requests are made as defined in Section 3.1.2.1 of [@!OpenID.Core], except that it MUST include the `claims` parameter defined in section 5.5 of [@!OpenID.Core] with a new top-level element `credentials`.

 * `credentials`: JSON array containing one or more objects specifying credentials the Client is requesting to be issued.
-It MAY optionally contain references to verifiable presentations provided as prerequisite for credential issuance.

 The following claims are used in each object in the `credentials` property: